 It’s important to understand and deal with diastasis recti beyond just the cosmetic reasons.
 “Looking good” is undoubtedly important as is feeling good about yourself, but it’s even more important because diastasis recti can lead to other health problems if left untreated.

-Because so many women suffer from diastasis recti:
+Because so many women suffer from diastasis recti the condition needs to be treated seriously.:

 The wider the gap between the two sides of the rectus abdominis muscle, the more severe the condition, which in turn will cause more symptoms with greater severity.

-This is not always possible, hence this blog providing a comprehensive list of resources available:
+Because this is not always possible, this blog provides a comprehensive list of resources available:

 Michelle Kenway is an Australian Pelvic Floor Physiotherapist and author of the international best-selling Inside Out series.
 Michelle lectures to health professionals and promotes community health through her writing, radio segments, online exercise videos and community presentations.
 She holds dual post graduate physiotherapy qualifications in women’s health and exercise.